alishdipani/Old_Website/_posts/2018-08-29-Neural-Style-Transfer-Audio.md

 ### Hyperparameter tuning

-To calculate the style and content loss, standard error back-propogation is done.
+To calculate the style and content loss, standard error back-propagation is done.
 To calculate $$ L_{total} $$, $$ L_{content} $$ is weighted by $$ \alpha $$ and $$ L_{style} $$ is weighted by $$ \beta $$.
 The ratio of $$ \frac{\alpha}{\beta} $$ is generally kept $$ 10^{-3} $$ or $$ 10^{-4} $$, this prevents the style from dominating and therefore preventing the loss of content.

 # <ins>Neural Style Transfer on Audio Signals</ins>

-The base idea for Neural Style algorithm for audio signals is same as for images, the extracted style of te style audio is to be applied to the generated audio.
+The base idea for Neural Style algorithm for audio signals is same as for images, the extracted style of the style audio is to be applied to the generated audio.
 Here, the content audio is directly used for generation instead of noise audio as this prevents calculation of content loss and eliminates the noise from the generated audio.

 ### Model Selection
 For Audio signals 1 Dimensional Convolutions are used as they have different spatial features than images.
 So, models having 1-D CNN layers is used.
 It is observed that shallow models perform better than deep models and so a shallow model having only one layer but having large number of filters is used.
-The models are not pretrained and have random weights as it is observed that it does not make a difference as we only need the encoding.
+The models are not pre-trained and have random weights as it is observed that it does not make a difference as we only need the encoding.

 ### Pre-processing
-An audio signal has to be converted to frequency domain from time domain beacuse the frequencies have the spatial features of audio signals.
-The raw audio is converted to spectogram via Short Time Fourier Transform(STFT).
-Spectogram is a 2D Representation of a 1D signal, Spectogram has $$ C $$ channels and $$ S $$ samples for every channel.
-So, a spectogram can be considered as an $$ 1xS $$ image with $$ C $$ channels.
+An audio signal has to be converted to frequency domain from time domain because the frequencies have the spatial features of audio signals.
+The raw audio is converted to spectrogram via Short Time Fourier Transform(STFT).
+Spectrogram is a 2D Representation of a 1D signal, Spectrogram has $$ C $$ channels and $$ S $$ samples for every channel.
+So, a spectrogram can be considered as an $$ 1xS $$ image with $$ C $$ channels.

 ![alt text](https://ai2-s2-public.s3.amazonaws.com/figures/2017-08-08/7c592e7e00422dc7a76ead5932e34eafb5bef704/2-Figure2-1.png)